wp-plugins/si-contact-form/readme.txt

 Now use gmail to check for your contact form mail, or set gmail to forward the mail to your other address.

-= Do I have to also install the plugin "SI CAPTCHA for Wordpress" for the CAPTCHA to work? =
+= Do I have to also install the plugin "SI CAPTCHA Anti-Spam" for the CAPTCHA to work? =

 No, this plugin includes the CAPTCHA feature code for this contact form.
 The "SI CAPTCHA for Wordpress" plugin is a separate plugin for comment and registration forms spam protection.

-= I use the plugin "SI CAPTCHA for Wordpress" for my comment and registration forms, is it still needed? =
+= I use the plugin "SI CAPTCHA Anti-Spam" for my comment and registration forms, is it still needed? =

 Yes, if you want protection for the comment and registration forms, the plugin "SI CAPTCHA for Wordpress" should be installed.
+The two plugins have the same CAPTCHA library but are totally separate.

 = Does this work on WPMU or BuddyPress? =
 Yes, If you use WPMU or BuddyPress you can have multiple blogs with individual contact forms on each one.
 On WPMU you would install it in `plugins`, not `mu-plugins`.
 Then each blog owner can have his own settings.

-The two plugins have the same CAPTCHA library but are totally separate.

 = Troubleshooting if the CAPTCHA image itself is not being shown: =